jherax/handle-events/README.md

 removeEventListener(node: Element) : void
 ```

-Removes an event-handler from a DOM element.
+Removes an event-listener from a DOM element.
 You can set a namespace to
 the event by appending a dot `.` to the event name, or even you can pass
 only a namespace that will match with all event types.

 It receives the following arguments:

-- **node** `Element`: DOM element where the event handler is removed.
+- **node** `Element`: DOM element where the event listener is removed.
 - **eventns** `String`: _(optional)_ name of the event (with .namespace) to remove
 - **listener** `Function`: _(optional)_ the function which receives the event notification

-Each event handler attached by
+Each event listener attached by
 [addEventListener](#addeventlistenernode-eventns-listener-capture) is tracked
 by an internal store, which keeps track of the event type and the namespace
 linked to a DOM Element.
 You can access that store through the API